mgsisk/postcss-modular-rhythm/readme.md

 #### `--modular-scale`

-Sets the ratio and bases used to calculate `mfs`, `mlh`, and `msu` values.
+Set the ratio and bases used to calculate `mfs`, `mlh`, and `msu` values.
 The first number sets the scale ratio; following numbers set optional bases.
-The default scale [looks something like this][default-scale].
+Use `msu` values to get the scale value for a given step in the defined scale.
+For example, on the default scale – which [looks something like this][default-scale] – `2msu` would produce a value of `1.44`.
 Mapped to the `ratio` and `bases` properties in the JavaScript API.

 ```css
 :root {